nobilis var. acuta Sharp-Lobed hepatica

 to order copy and mail the order form

 Round Lobed Hepatica nobilis are $6.00 each plus Boxing/Shipping

-Sharp-lobed Hepatica nobilis Potted plants will be available late spring,
+Sharp-lobed Hepatica nobilis Potted plants are available $6.00 each plus shipping

 Please contact us by email with your zip code and number of plants for shipping costs on potted plants.